 Making the fullest Colby experience available to all students is among our highest priorities.
-A faculty-led task force on diversity, inclusion, and equity, convened in 2015, has issued recommendations that are now being implemented across Colby, an effort led by Colby’s first chief diversity officer—Dean of the College Karlene Burrell-McRae ’94.
+A faculty-led task force on diversity, inclusion, and equity has issued recommendations that are now being implemented across Colby, an effort led by Colby’s first chief diversity officer—Dean of the College Karlene Burrell-McRae ’94.

 A vibrant arts culture with outstanding resources is attracting accomplished and academically curious students, many of whom will major outside the arts but still bring intellectual and creative energy to Colby.
 A center for arts and innovation, now in planning, will unite our liberal arts mission with expected and unexpected disciplines to unlock new, transformative models of teaching and learning.

 Student experiences focused on civic engagement and community partnerships will prepare students to enter the world as thoughtful leaders and engaged global citizens.
 As part of our revitalization efforts in Waterville, students who reside in a new Colby building downtown will engage in an enhanced civic engagement curriculum specifically designed for community interaction.

 Maine is an ideal setting for a healthy, active life.
 With state-of-the-art fields both existing and in progress, a 350,000-square-foot athletic center slated to open in 2020, and new programs to promote exploring and enjoying the natural environment, Colby is integrating wellness into the student experience in ways only Colby can.